Law School Case Brief

 Lafler v.
 Cooper - 566 U.S. 156, 132 S. Ct.
 1376 (2012)

 Defendants have a Sixth Amendment right to counsel, a right that extends to the plea-bargaining process.
 During plea negotiations defendants are entitled to the effective assistance of competent counsel.
 A two-part test applies to challenges to guilty pleas based on ineffective assistance of counsel.
 The performance prong of the test requires a defendant to show that counsel's representation fell below an objective standard of reasonableness.

-The U.S. Supreme Court held that the inmate's fair trial did not preclude prejudice from counsel's ineffective assistance.
-The right to effective assistance of counsel was not solely to ensure a fair trial, and there was no indication that the fair trial cured counsel's error.
-Further, the inmate suffered prejudice rather than a windfall based on the likelihood that the outcome would have been different, since the inmate sought relief based on a failure to meet a valid legal standard rather than application of an incorrect legal principle.
-Also, a lack of prejudice could not be based on the reliability of the trial since the reliability of the pretrial bargaining, which caused the inmate to lose the benefits of the bargain, was the concern at issue.
-However, the appropriate remedy for counsel's error was to re-offer the plea bargain and conduct further proceedings in state court, rather than directing that the plea bargain be enforced.
+The Supreme Court of the United States held that the defendant's fair trial did not preclude prejudice from counsel's ineffective assistance.
+According to the Court, the right to effective assistance of counsel was not solely to ensure a fair trial, and there was no indication that the fair trial cured counsel's error.
+Further, the Court ruled that the defendant suffered prejudice rather than a windfall based on the likelihood that the outcome would have been different, since he sought relief based on a failure to meet a valid legal standard rather than application of an incorrect legal principle.
+Also, the Court ruled that a lack of prejudice could not be based on the reliability of the trial since the reliability of the pretrial bargaining, which caused the defendant to lose the benefits of the bargain, was the concern at issue.
+However, the Court concluded that the appropriate remedy for counsel's error was to re-offer the plea bargain and conduct further proceedings in state court, rather than directing that the plea bargain be enforced.

 Access the full text case

 Not a Lexis Advance subscriber?
 Try it out for free.